-Click here and use promo code MommyKnowsBestSBlog17 Dutch Wonderland to order your tickets online.
+Click here and use PROMO CODE summerblog19 to get $5 OFF when you order your tickets online.

 Dutch Wonderland Review

 I couldn’t say no when we were invited to visit Dutch Wonderland again.
 We visit the park back in 2014 when our three oldest kiddos were only 6, 3.5, and 1.
 They had such a great time!
 You can read that Dutch Wonderland Review here.

 Now my kiddos are 8, 5.5, 3, and 6 months.
 We had a slightly different experience than last time, but only because we were able to try new things now that they’re all older!

 Dutch Wonderland opens at 10 am and closes at 8:30 pm in the summer.
 There are a variety of times for pre-season and post-season hours, and also different times for holidays or special events.